-How I Setup New MacBooks
+How I Set Up New MacBooks

 I recently got a new MacBook and procrastinated setting it up for a few days.
 Installing apps individually and configuring your machine manually feels like a huge chore.